-This fact sheet sets out the five steps for developing a programme to control the growth of Legionella in building water systems applied by PSPC, who operate and maintain a large and diverse portfolio of federal buildings.
-More detailed information on PSPC’s approach to Legionella control can be found here.
+This fact sheet sets out the five steps for developing a programme to control the growth of Legionella in building water systems used by PSPC, who operate and maintain a large portfolio of federal buildings.

 - Legionella.
-Who’s addressing the risks in Canada.
-(National Research Council of Canada, Health Canada and Public Services and Procurement Canada, 2018)
+Who’s addressing the risks in Canada (National Research Council of Canada, Health Canada, and PSPC, 2019)

-This report provides a general overview of Legionella, risk factors, symptoms, and treatment and sets out the roles and responsibilities for managing the risks of Legionella before and during construction of a building, during occupancy and operation of a building and for Legionella case management.
-This document also lists Provincial and Territorial protocols for Legionella related outbreak prevention, investigation and control.
+This report provides an overview of Legionella, risk factors, symptoms, and treatment, and sets out the roles and responsibilities for managing Legionella risks before, during, and after building construction.
+Provincial and Territorial protocols for Legionella related outbreak prevention, investigation, and control are also listed.

 - Water quality challenges: Morbidity and mortality associated with building water systems (Environmental Science, Policy & Research Institute, 2018)

-This presentation to the Occupational and Environmental Health Seminar Series outlines challenges in controlling OPPPs including Legionella and key steps for effective building water management.
-Case studies of different facilities types including healthcare facilities are examined which may be of interest to public health and managers/operators of large or complex buildings.
+This presentation outlines challenges in controlling OPPPs including Legionella, and steps for effective building water management.
+Case studies for different types (e.g., healthcare facilities) are examined.

 Outbreak investigation and control